jsnjack/wakeci/README.md

     	Port to start the server on (default "8081") -wdir string
     	Working directory (default ".wakeci/")
 ```

+> Default password is `admin`.
+Don't forget to immediately change it!

 ### For developers
 #### Build dependencies